 How long to recover from PPP treatment before intimacy?

-We normally recommend to our patients after laser treatment for Pearly Penile Papules to wait about 7-10 days after the procedure.
+We normally recommend to our patients after receiving a laser procedure for Pearly Penile Papules to wait about 7-10 days after the procedure.
 After this time, the patient should be back to normal and able to resume normal sexual activity with no side-effects.
 After laser treatment, the area will be a bit sensitive and tender because we are removing very small amounts of tissue, but this area is quite vascular and heals rapidly.

 Is the Pearly Penile Papules Treatment Safe?
 What kind of laser will be used if I elect to have the treatment?
 Is it really safe?

-Safety of any treatment really comes down to who is providing the treatment.
+Safety of any procedure really comes down to who is providing the treatment.
 If you have an experienced laser phsyician performing the procedure then this treatment is very safe without any significant safety issues.
 The nice thing about a Pearly Penile Papule treatment with a CO2 laser is that the results are permanent, you never have to have another procedure.
 Dr. Crippen is certified by the American Board of Laser Surgery and has extensive experience removing PPP lesions.

 Are creams an effective treatment for PPP?

 Unfortunately, there is no cream that is known to be an effective treatment for PPP.
-Some products claim (often in an unclear way) to be effective at treating these spots.
+Some products claim (often in an unclear way) to be effective at eliminating these spots.
 However, there is currently no known non-surgical or non-laser treatment that works to remove PPP.

 How permanent are the effects?